D-subminiature: DA-15 connectors

 The Neo Geo AES game console also used the DA-15 connector, however, the pins are wired differently and it is therefore not compatible with the regular DA-15 PC game controllers.

-The Nintendo Famicom's controllers were hardwired but also included a DA-15 expansion port for additional controllers.
-Many clones of the hardware used a DA-15 which implemented a subset of the Famicom's Expansion Port, and were therefore compatible with some Famicom accessories.
-Later clones switched to the cheaper DE9 port.
+The Family Computer console had controllers that were hardwired but also included a DA-15 expansion port for additional peripherals.
+Many clones of the hardware used a DA-15 which implemented a subset of the Famicom expansion port and were therefore compatible with some Famicom peripherals.
+Later clones switched to the cheaper DE-9 port.

-The Atari 5200 also used a DA-15 instead of the DE9 of its predecessor to facilitate the matrix for the keypad.
+The Atari 5200 console also used a DA-15 instead of the DE-9 of its predecessor to facilitate the matrix for the keypad.
 The Atari Falcon, Atari STe and Atari Jaguar used a DE-15.